dinhanhx/velvet/README.md

 To increase the language range with Vietnamese as our main focus, we have translated 6 common English datasets for image captioning and visual question answering into Vietnamese.
 The 6 datasets are CC3M, COCO, VQAv2, OK-VQA, TextCaps, TextVQA.
 By using Google Translate, these datasets collectively contain millions of image-text pairs in each language (English and Vietnamese).
 These datasets are available at [huggingface.co/dinhanhx](https://huggingface.co/dinhanhx).

 We have proposed a prompting vision language model (**this repository**) which is trained on these datasets.
 The model can caption images and answer questions related to images.
 The model is modular and has 3 components: a frozen image model (ConvNeXt V2), a frozen text model (BLOOMZ), and a Cutie model.
-Cutie model is meant to query useful visual information for the text model.
+Cutie model is meant to query useful information from visual features (by image model) for the text model.

 # Citation